 A person is self-employed if they run their business for themselves and take complete responsibility for its success or failure.
 Alternatively, they might provide their services as part of a business undertaking carried on by someone else.

-Self-employed people do not have the employment rights and responsibilities of employees as they are their own employer.
-This negates the necessity for a contract of employment between two separate parties (employee and employer) and means that a self-employed person must decide for themselves things like how much to charge and the amount of holiday they should take.
+Self-employed people do not have the employment rights and responsibilities of employees as they are their own independent contractor.
+This negates the necessity for a contract of employment between two separate parties (employee and employer) and means that a self-employed person must decide for themselves things like how much to charge and what services they are to perform.